Bad Religions

 The Transformation of Early Christianity in the Roman Empire

-Christianity began as an outgrowth of Judaism, using the holy scripture as the basis of the Old Testament.
-The early Church continued the Jewish writing tradition and incorporated what it saw as inspired authoritative religious books.
+Christianity began as an outgrowth of Judaism, using the holy scripture of the Old Testament as its basis.
+The early Church continued the Jewish literary tradition and incorporated what it considered inspired, authoritative religious books.
 However, the destruction of the Jerusalem Temple by the Romans in 70 CE deepened the division, leading to the separation of the Christian cult from Judaism and the creation of a New Testament.

 The emergence of Christianity as a prominent force in the Roman Empire marked a significant cultural shift.
-Initially considered a small cult within the vast religious landscape of the Roman world, Christianity eventually rose to prominence, thanks mainly to Emperor Constantine the Great’s efforts and political maneuvering.
+Initially considered a small cult within the vast religious landscape of the Roman world, Christianity eventually rose to prominence, thanks mainly to the efforts and political maneuvering of Emperor Constantine the Great.

 Constantine’s reign was pivotal in shaping Christianity’s future.
 Constantine bolstered his authority by embracing Christianity and unified various factions within his empire under a single religious framework.
 This strategic alignment provided political stability and laid the groundwork for Christianity to evolve into a significant religious institution across the empire.